Emberlynn-Loo/tp/docs/UserGuide.md

 ## Using the Command Line Interface (CLI)

-**Gene-nie** is a desktop app that uses a Command Line Interface (CLI) for users to interact with the app.
+<span class="hello_span">Gene-nie</span> is a desktop app that uses a Command Line Interface (CLI) for users to interact with the app.
 CLI is a text-based interface that allows users to input commands and receive responses via typing into our command box!

 If you are still worried about using the CLI, let us demystify it for you!
 In fact, this is all there is to it:

 ![CLIinterface.png](images/CLIinterface.png)

-Recall that the image above shows you the CLI interface of **Gene-nie**.
+Recall that the image above shows you the CLI interface of <span class="hello_span">Gene-nie</span>.
 It is akin to the magic words Aladdin uses to command the Genie!

-You can key in your commands and **Gene-nie** will respond to your commands *if correct*!
+You can key in your commands and <span class="hello_span">Gene-nie</span> will respond to your commands *if correct*!

 Using CLI offers many advantages, such as:
-* If you can _type as fast you can think_, **Gene-nie** can help you work magic faster!
+* If you can _type as fast you can think_, <span class="hello_span">Gene-nie</span> can help you work magic faster!
 * It takes up _lesser memory and resources_ compared to a Graphical User Interface (GUI) app.
 * It is _cool_!
 You can impress your friends with your command-line skills!

 However, to make full use of our CLI interface, you need to:
-* Familiarise yourself with the commands available in **Gene-nie**.
+* Familiarise yourself with the commands available in <span class="hello_span">Gene-nie</span>.
 * Ensure you key in the correct commands _accurately_ to get the desired results.

 Nevertheless, if you are still unsure about using the CLI, do not worry!
-Ensure that you follow the [Command Formats](#command-format) below and you will be able to use **Gene-nie** with ease!
+Ensure that you follow the [Command Formats](#command-format) below and you will be able to use <span class="hello_span">Gene-nie</span> with ease!

 [Back to Table of Contents](#table-of-contents)